 Weevils can live outdoors and indoors.
 Weevils that live outdoors can harm garden plants.
-Weevils that made their way in a house are not dangerous.
+Weevils that have made their way into a house are not dangerous.
 But of course, they are annoying.
-They can contaminate your food with their cast skin and feces.
+They can contaminate your food with their shed skin and feces.
 So if your package has been ingested, it becomes inedible which also means a waste of money.

 It is easy to get your kitchen messy.
 It is where you prepare your foods, chop spices, wash vegetables and meats, etc. There can be crumbs and spills from cooking and leftover foods at the table.
 There can be unclean utensils left unwashed in the sink.
 But you should know that a messy and dirty place is usually what attracts pests the most.
 That is where they thrive.
 So if you want to keep your food safe from weevils and bugs, keeping your place spotless should be the first step.

 Make sure you wipe up any crumbs or spills from the floor, shelves, and countertops right away.
 Clean the mess using a disinfecting countertop spray or water and soap with a sponge or a clean cloth.
-Also, vacuum the floor and shelves using a brush attachment or a crevice regularly.
+Also, vacuum the floor, shelves, and crevices using a brush attachment regularly.
 Pay close attention to the corners of the kitchen, wall or floor junctures, and edges of shelves to get rid of any insects around.
-Also, do not forget to clean under all your kitchen appliances such as toaster, microwave, fridge, stove, etc.
+Also, do not forget to clean under all your kitchen appliances such as the toaster, microwave, fridge, stove, etc.

 Weevils can enter your house in two ways.
-First is through the contaminated foods you bring home from the store and the other one is through access points in your area.
+First is through the contaminated foods you bring home from the store, and the other one is through access points in your area.
 So to make sure that the latter option will not be available to them, seal any possible entry points.
-Look for damaged weather stripping around the windows and doors, torn screens in windows, vents, and doors, openings or cracks in your pantry.
+Look for damaged weather stripping around the windows, doors, torn screens in windows, vents, or cracks in your pantry.
 Seal them with caulk.

 If you are going to buy packaged products, choose the ones with clear packaging so it is easier to make the inspection.
 It is also essential to check for any damage to the package.
 If the seal is broken or there is a small tear or hole, it is possible that an insect has already infested the product.
 On top of that, purchase only the amount of rice, flour, or any other grain that you can consume within two or four months because the longer they sit in your pantry or kitchen, the more likely they’ll attract pests or get infested.

-6. Throw Away Infested and Open Food Packages
+6. Throw Away Infested & Open Food Packages

 If there are infested food packages in your pantry, immediately throw them away along with other open packages.
 Even if there are no weevils or bugs visible in the packages, it does not mean the food is completely free from those pests.
 They might have already laid eggs on the food items.
-If you do not want to throw away the open food packages, you can choose to freeze the bugs-free ones within three to four days.
+If you do not want to throw away the open food packages, you can choose to freeze the bugs for three to four days.

 7. Use Repellents